 A grinder, used in the kitchen or the living room, is a great way to break up herbs into a finer texture.
 As any cannabis user already knows, the best weed grinders shred cannabis into smaller particles so they can be smoked in a glass pipe, vape, or joint more easily.
 Pre-shredded weed is a thing, but we don’t recommend it because it can get stale quickly, often lacks flavor and doesn’t reward the satisfaction that comes with cranking a grinder from side to side until the consistency is satisfactory.

-Not only do weed grinders make dried plant products easier to ingest, but they also increase the surface area and therefore allow you to experience the flavors and quality of the herb more fully.
-For instance, if someone were to use these products when preparing marijuana, the greater surface area would expose cannabinoids and terpenes to heat more evenly.
-This knowledge is entirely theoretical, of course.
-We’re just going to assume that you’re using weed grinders to help you prepare perfectly legal CBD products.
+Not only do weed grinders make dried plant products easier to ingest, but they also increase the surface area and allow the flavors and quality of the herb to be experienced more fully.
+For instance, if someone were to use these products when preparing marijuana, the greater surface area would expose cannabinoids and terpenes to the heat more evenly.

 - 2-Piece Single Chamber Grinder: This is the cheapest kind of grinder out there, but it’s not the most effective.
 It has a basic design with no inner filters or chambers to sift the weed.
 This means that crystals and pieces of flower can get stuck to the sides and between the teeth.

 - 4-Piece 3 Chamber: This is the most common kind of grinder.
 The first chamber grinds up the herb, while the second holds the ground up bud.
 Finally, the bottom chamber collects those coveted crystals known as trichomes, or “kief”.
 To input your cannabis, open the first chamber with teeth.